-4. Commissioning
+4. Deployment

-Connecting to a computer is made simple and uncomplicated in a Plug-and-Play manner via USB interface.
-The module is powered with the required operating voltage via USB port or via an external voltage source.
+Connecting to a computer is made quick and easy in a Plug-and-Play manner via USB interface.
+The module is powered with the required operating voltage via the USB port or via an external voltage source.

 4.1 Connecting to a USB Port